cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES - CDE-TBS V1-EN.md

 The features are as follows:
 * **Prototype of the first version of the TBS**:
-* Proposal of a scalable architecture in accordance with the vision of a future spatial C2
+* Proposal for an evolving architecture in line with the vision of a future spatial C2
-* Focus on the main TBS screen (summary view), a page of GEO satellites, and a first set of cross-functional features (import, BD access, etc.) necessary or desirable for future versions
+* Focus on the main screen of the TBS (synthetic vision), a page of GEO satellites, and a first batch of transversal functionalities (import, BD access, etc.) necessary or desirable for future versions
 * Flexibility to integrate new and refined needs of the CDE (better visibility on developments and choices made)

 # Project implementation

 The project objectives are as follows:
-* Realization for the CNES (main client) and for the Space Command (CDE) of an operational demonstrator of the TBS (Space Dashboard), which is the first SSA (Space Situational Awareness) brick of a future military space command and control (C2).
+* Creation for CNES (main client) and for the Space Command (CDE) of an operational demonstrator of the TBS (Space Dashboard), which is the first SSA (Space Situational Awareness) brick of a future center of military space control (C2).

 The processes for carrying out the project are:
 * Agile - Fixed price project